-Policy: Study abroad opportunities for credit are available to Syracuse University students in the following ways:
+Policy: Semester-long study abroad opportunities for credit are available to Syracuse University (SU) students in the following ways:

-- Through Syracuse Abroad’s centers and their short-term, summer, and featured programming;
+- Through Syracuse Abroad’s overseas centers and featured programming

-If the petition is approved, the student will then have to complete an Syracuse Abroad application.
+If the petition is approved, the student will then complete a Syracuse Abroad online application, as well as the program application.

-To obtain a Special Petition application, you must first meet with Lou Berends, Director of Academic Programs.
-Please contact Lou via email or by phone at: firstname.lastname@example.org or 315.443.1925.
+To obtain a Special Petition application, you must first meet with Cara Hardy, Assistant Director of World Partner Programs, to discuss the process and your academic rationale.
+Please contact Cara via email at firstname.lastname@example.org to schedule an appointment.

 Frequently asked questions about this policy are available here.